-- 32. We are only three years into the implementation of IRIS and as yet do not have any evidence to suggest that the policy intent of the current IRIS is inappropriate or not being met.31 Our understanding from Transpower is that it is making decisions based on the assumption that the IRIS will provide it with a 34% retention factor. - 33.
-We therefore remain of the view that having an IRIS for Transpower (to ensure the incentive to Transpower to make efficiency savings is constant over time) is relevant and appropriate. - 34.
-In any event, given that Transpower is likely to have made operational decisions on the basis of the IRIS mechanism outlined at the beginning of RCP2, we do not consider it is appropriate to change the policy intent for IRIS during RCP2. - 35.
-However, we are interested in any evidence and feedback from stakeholders about whether the policy intent of the Transpower IRIS IM remains relevant.
+- 29. We are only three years into the implementation of IRIS and as yet do not have any evidence to suggest that the policy intent of the current IRIS is inappropriate or not being met.
+From conversations we have had with Transpower we understand that it is making decisions based on the assumption that the IRIS will provide it with a 34% retention factor. - 30.
+We therefore remain of the view that having an IRIS for Transpower (to ensure the incentive to Transpower to make efficiency savings is constant over time) is relevant and appropriate. - 31.
+In any event, given that Transpower is likely to have made operational decisions on the basis of the IRIS mechanism outlined at the beginning of RCP2, we do not consider it is appropriate to change the policy intent for IRIS during RCP2.